timescale/docs/mst/migrate-to-mst.md

 ---
-title: Migrating an existing TimescaleDB database to Managed Service for TimescaleDB
+title: Migrating from self-hosted TimescaleDB to Managed Service for TimescaleDB
 excerpt: Migrating an existing TimescaleDB database to Managed Service for TimescaleDB
 product: mst
 keywords: [migrate, databse]